BuckBic/SeniorProject/README.md

 If you're a reviewer, instructor, or visitor:
 All project content is located in the folders above.
 For questions or feedback, feel free to contact any team member directly.

----

-Let me know if you’d like to add:
-- A project description or summary
-- A “tech stack” section (e.g. Raspberry Pi Pico, sensors, Python, CAD software)
-- A license or contributor guidelines section